Anfauglith/electrum/README.rst

     ./contrib/make_packages

-This directory contains the python dependencies used by Fermatum.
+This directory contains the python dependencies used by Electrum-IOP.

 Mac OS X
 --------